 It is flat and lies in the oblique plane of the thora...

 The suprascapular artery is 1 of the 4 branches of the thyrocervical trunk (off the first part of the subclavian artery).

 It traverses inferiorly and laterally in the lower anterior neck superficial to the anterior scalene muscle and phrenic nerve before crossing the third part of the subclavia...

 The supreme intercostal arteries, or superior intercostal arteries, are formed as a direct result of the embryological development of the intersegmental arteries.
 These arteries are paired structures of the upper thorax which normally form to provide blood flow to the first and second intercosta...

 Surgical emphysema (or subcutaneous emphysema) occurs when air/gas is located in the subcutaneous tissues (the layer under the skin).
 This usually occurs in the chest, face or neck.

 This is a summary article; read more in our article on surgical emphysema.

-The Swiss cheese sign has been attributed to the appearances on CT of fluid containing pneumatoceles, that typically occur following pulmonary lacerations.1
+The Swiss cheese sign has been used for the appearance on CT of fluid-containing pneumatocoeles, that typically occur following pulmonary lacerations 1.

-The pneumatoceles appear as 'holes' in the lung parenchyma and hence the description with respect to Swiss style cheeses (e.g. emmental), ...
+The pneumatocoeles appear as 'holes' in the lung parenchyma and hence the description with respect to Swiss-style cheeses (e.g. Emmental), whi...